a2rocket/testing/draft-getter-documenation.md

 <b>Purpose:</b> The retrieveCollectionUseCaseLockStatus() function retrieves the collection use case lock status of a delegation Address.

 <b>Description:</b> The function takes three parameters: _collectionAddress, _delegationAddress and _useCase.
 The _collectionAddress parameter is the address of the collection for which the collection use case lock status of a delegation Address will be retrieved.
 The _delegationAddress parameter is the address for which the collection use case lock status will be returned.
-It returns a boolean value indicating whether the collection use case lock is enabled or not, if true it means that the _delegationAddress is locked and cannot be registered for the same use case within the same collection.
+The _useCase parameter is the type of delegation for which the collection use case status will be returned.
+This function returns a boolean value indicating whether the collection use case lock is enabled or not, if true it means that the _delegationAddress is locked and cannot be registered for the same use case within the same collection.

     /**
       * @dev Retrieve the collection use case lock status of a delegation address.